Product Manager, Reteno

 Every application has a different conversion rate, but whatever industry you’re in, you always need to look at the first purchase, not just the installation.
 Push notifications, abandoned cart reminder emails, strategically placed discount offers or sale notifications can help increase sales when conversion rates are low.

-This figure can be calculated to clarify the return on investment for marketing in general or a specific advertising campaign (for example, from one sales channel).
+This figure can be calculated to clarify the return on investment for mobile app marketing in general or a specific advertising campaign (for example, from one sales channel).
 If the ROI is more than 100%, then the investment is justified, and you’ve made a profit.
 Otherwise, you should reconsider your strategy and either refuse further investments or make some changes to remedy the situation.

+As you may have noticed, the important mobile app KPIs don’t differ much from standard KPIs for business.
 Setting up analytics to monitor mobile app metrics is an important stage in product development.
 Without information on user behavior, the effectiveness of advertising campaigns, and so on, it is impossible to make objective decisions on further actions regarding your business growth.
 You will be working "blindly" and have no idea what you are doing.

 September 13, 2022